 Seeds might be the best collection of love songs released in 2014.
 It was a great return for a great band.

 Keep your mind open.

-[It would be bad-ass if you subscribed.]
+[I’d be a happy idiot if you subscribed.]